BWS Initiatives > Seawater Desalination

 The 20 acres project site is located in Campbell Industrial Park on a BWS-owned property at 91-447 Olai Street, TMK: 9-1-31: 28.
 The structures will include an administration building, laboratory, office, visitor accommodations and process building for process equipment tanks, grading, drainage, roads, parking lots, utilities, fencing, landscaping, mechanical, and security systems.

-The Project was authorized by Congress on September 21, 2005 in P.L.
+The Project was authorized by Congress on September 21, 2025, in P.L.
 109-70, Section 1638.
-A US Bureau of Reclamation Grant Application has been accepted for an up to 25% Federal match.
+A U.S. Bureau of Reclamation Grant Application has been accepted for an up to 25% Federal match.
 A Final EIS was filed in 2008 with OEQC.
-As part of the grant application, an updated engineering feasibility study and financial capability determination has been completed and a NEPA EA FONSI meeting Section 106 Archaeological Inventory Survey is being developed.
+As part of the grant application, an updated engineering feasibility study financial capability determination, and a NEPA EA FONSI have been completed.

 ewa district capacity